-Peter Clement comes to SIPA from CIA’s Directorate of Intelligence, where he just completed an eight-year tour as Deputy Director for Intelligence for Analytic Programs.
-He has held a number of senior analytic and management positions, including Director of the Office of Russian and Eurasian Analysis, and CIA’s Russia Issue Manager from 1997 to 2003.
-Mr. Clement served as the PDB daily briefer for Vice-President Cheney, NSC Adviser Rice and Deputy NSC Adviser Hadley in 2003-2004.
+Peter Clement is Senior Research Scholar/Adjunct Professor at the Saltzman Institute of War and Peace Studies in the School of International and Public Affairs.
+He teaches courses on Contemporary Russian Security Policy and Intelligence and US Foreign Policy.
+Clement comes to SIPA from CIA, where he served as Deputy Assistant Director of CIA for Europe and Eurasia since 2015.
+From 2005-2013, he was Deputy Director for Intelligence for Analytic Programs.
+Other senior positions include tours as Director of the Office of Russian and Eurasian Analysis and CIA’s Russia Issue Manager from 1997-2003.
+Clement served as the PDB daily briefer for Vice-President Cheney, NSC Adviser Rice and Deputy NSC Adviser Hadley in 2003-2004.
 He briefly served at the National Security Council as the Director for Russia and later served as the senior CIA representative to the US Mission to the United Nations.
-Mr. Clement has been a member of the Council on Foreign Relations since 2001 and is a longtime member of the Association for Slavic, East European and Eurasian Studies.
-He has taught Russian history and politics for over 10 years at the University of Maryland and the University of Virginia’s Northern Virginia campus.
-Mr. Clement has published some 10 journal articles and book chapters on Soviet and Russian foreign policy, Central Asia, and the Cuban missile crisis.
-Mr. Clement holds a PhD in Russian history and an MA in Modern European history from Michigan State University, and a BA in liberal arts from SUNY-Oswego.
+Clement has been a member of the Council on Foreign Relations since 2001 and is a longtime member of the Association for Slavic, East European and Eurasian Studies.
+He taught Russian history and politics for over 10 years as an adjunct faculty member at the University of Maryland and the University of Virginia’s northern Virginia campus.
+He has published journal articles and book chapters on Soviet and Russian foreign policy, Central Asia, and the Cuban missile crisis.
+Clement holds a Ph.D. in Russian history and an M.A. in Modern European history from Michigan State University, and a B.A. in liberal arts from SUNY-Oswego.